sempr-tk/rete/README.md

 - Special builtins / syntax:
   - Math operators (so far: `add`, `multiply`, `divide`)
   - Comparisons (`<`, `<=`, `==`, `!=`, `>=`, `>`)
-  - `noValue` to check for non-existence of a fact
+  - `noValue` to check for non-existence patterns
+  - `makeSkolem` creates an identifier from the given arguments which can be used e.g. as the id of a semantic entity in triples.